Symmetry in language statistics shapes the geometry of model representations: Preliminaries and Related Work

 \section{Preliminaries and Related Work}

 We use capital boldface to denote matrices and lowercase boldface for vectors.
 Parenthesized subscripts denote tensor elements (e.g., $\mA_\idx{ij}$ is a scalar).

-The training corpus is a long sequence of tokens \footnote{We use ``token'' and ``word'' interchangeably throughout.} drawn from a finite vocabulary of size $V$.
+The training corpus is a long sequence of tokens (or words) drawn from a vocabulary of size $V$.
 We reserve $i$ and $j$ for vocabulary indices.
-For any two tokens $i$ and $j$, we define $P_{ij}$ as their co-occurrence probability; informally, $P_{ij}$ encodes how frequently $i$ and $j$ appear within a fixed-size context window in natural text.
+For any two tokens $i$ and $j$, we use $P_{ij}$ to denote their co-occurrence probability, which represents how frequently they appear within a shared context window in natural text.
 Similarly, $P_i \defn \sum_j P_{ij}$ is the unigram probability of word $i$.
 See \cref{app:experiments-wordembeds} for formal definitions.